 Students who discontinue pre-nursing course work must reapply to the University and meet current admission standards for the College of Nursing.
 Students who withdraw and do not attend any other institution in the interim may be readmitted, provided they were eligible to continue enrollment in the college at the time of withdrawal.
-The written petition for readmission must be provided to the Baccalaureate Program Director at least four weeks in advance of the semester start date.
-A consideration for readmission will be availability of open seats.
+The written petition for readmission must be provided to the Associate Dean at least four weeks in advance of the semester start date.